 Key Biodiversity Areas (KBAs) are sites of global significance for the conservation of biodiversity, such as Kenya’s Lake Nakuru Catchment pictured above.
-Currently there are 15,524 KBAs acknowledged worldwide, and more are continue to be identified nationally using simple, globally standardised criteria and thresholds, based on the needs of biodiversity requiring safeguards at the site scale (Eken et al. 2004, Langhammer et al. 2007).
+Currently there are 15,524 KBAs acknowledged worldwide, and more are continue to be identified nationally using simple, globally standardised criteria and thresholds, based on biodiversity requiring safeguards at the site scale (Eken et al. 2004, Langhammer et al. 2007).
 There are 11 criteria organized into five categories, namely (1) threatened biodiversity, (2) geographically restricted biodiversity, (3) ecological integrity, (4) biological processes, and (5) irreplaceability.
-As the building blocks for designing the ecosystem approach and maintaining effective ecological networks, Key Biodiversity Areas are the starting point for landscape-level conservation planning.
-Governments, inter-governmental organisations, NGOs, the private sector and other stakeholders can use KBAs as a tool to identify and augment national systems of globally important sites for conservation (Langhammer et al. 2007).
+As the building blocks for designing the ecosystem, bottom-up approach and maintaining effective ecological networks, Key Biodiversity Areas are the starting point for landscape-level conservation planning.
+Governments, inter-governmental organisations, NGOs, the private sector, and other stakeholders can use KBAs as a tool to identify and augment national systems of globally important sites for conservation (Langhammer et al. 2007).
 The KBA Partnership that was launched in September 2016 is designed to: identify, map, and document KBAs worldwide; promote targeted conservation action in KBAs; and inform and influence public policy and private-sector decision-making (BirdLife International, 2016).
 This partnership comprises BirdLife International, the International Union for the Conservation of Nature, Amphibian Survival Alliance, Conservation International, Critical Ecosystem Partnership Fund, Global Environment Facility, Global Wildlife Conservation, NatureServe, the Royal Society for the Protection of Birds, World Wildlife Fund, and Wildlife Conservation Society.